Blog

 bullet

 Did they perhaps, then, migrate on purpose?
 Again, inconceivable.
 The nearest island, San Feliz, is a thousand kilometres off the South American coast and it's another two thousand to reach the edge of Polynesia.
 A millennium ago, no Peruvian/Chilean would have known those islands were there, nor could have seen them.
-So he would have been sailing away with his precious family on board into unknown blankness, with no means of returning home (because of those prevailing winds and currents) should something go wrong.
-His wife would surely have had something to say about that!
+So he would have been sailing away with his precious family on board into unknown blankness, with no means of returning home (because of those prevailing winds and currents) should something go awry.
+His wife and mother-in-law would surely have had something to say about that!

-But then there's recent scientific evidence that now proves beyond doubt that Polynesia was populated by immigrants not from the American West but from the Oriental East .
+But then there's recent scientific evidence that now proves beyond doubt that Polynesia was populated by immigrants not from the American West but from the Oriental East.
 And, incidentally, that Orientals did indeed make a separate migration north, east and south, overland from China to Peru and Chile.

 Bryan Sykes is a geneticist in Oxford University who has made a study of mitochondrial DNA, or mDNA.
 This is a tiny component of your DNA, which serves no known function, yet is passed down the female line of animals, mother to daughter, virtually unchanged.
 Unlike the rest of DNA, which mutates regularly down the generations giving rise to Darwin's theory of evolution, natural mutations in mDNA are so rare that they can be used as a time-marker for blood-lines.